bbauska/Anti-Project2025/anti.md

 has chipped away at Humphrey's Executor in cases like Seila Law v.
 Consumer Financial Protection Bureau, but the precedent remains.
 The next conservative Administration should formally take the position that Humphrey's Executor violates the Constitution's separation of powers.”
 [DOJ Project 2025, p.
-560, accessed 6/24/2024]
+560, accessed 6/24/2024]</p>

-Project 2025 plans to wilfully misinterpret and misuse the antiquated Comstock Act of 1873 to block access to both abortion pills and medical equipment used in abortion care–effectively banning abortion in all 50 states.
+<p>Project 2025 plans to wilfully misinterpret and misuse the antiquated Comstock Act of 1873 to
+block access to both abortion pills and medical equipment used in abortion care–effectively banning abortion in all 50 states.
 “Announcing a Campaign to Enforce the Criminal Prohibitions in 18 U.S. Code §§ 1461 and 1462 Against Providers and Distributors of Abortion Pills That Use the Mail.